zeromq/czmq/README.md

     #define ZSOCKET_DYNFROM     0xc000
     #define ZSOCKET_DYNTO       0xffff

-    //  Create a new socket within our czmq context, replaces zmq_socket.
+    //  Create a new socket within our CZMQ context, replaces zmq_socket.
-    //  If the socket is a SUB socket, automatically subscribes to everything.
-    //  Use this to get automatic management of the socket at shutdown. void *
+    //  Use this to get automatic management of the socket at shutdown.
+    //  Note: SUB sockets do not automatically subscribe to everything; you
+    //  must set filters explicitly.
+    void *
         zsocket_new (zctx_t *self, int type);

-    //  Destroy a socket within our czmq context, replaces zmq_close. void
+    //  Destroy a socket within our CZMQ context, replaces zmq_close. void
         zsocket_destroy (zctx_t *self, void *socket);